International contract security requirements

 - issue foreign security clauses for the contract or subcontract

-Canadian organizations that have been awarded a foreign classified contract must send the security clauses to Public Services and Procurement Canada's Contract Security Program by email to tpsgc.ssilvers-isssrcl.pwgsc@tpsgc-pwgsc.gc.ca.
+Canadian organizations that have been awarded a foreign classified contract must send the security clauses to the CSP by email: tpsgc.ssilvers-isssrcl.pwgsc@tpsgc-pwgsc.gc.ca.

-- ensure the security requirements are in line with bilateral security instruments
+- ensure the security requirements are in line with the international bilateral security instruments

 - assess your organization's security plans